Time for a minivan? Your pension and your children

 Your pension may provide some financial security for your family when you die.
 If you have a spouse, they are automatically your beneficiary and will receive your pension benefit.
 If you have a child, you may want to name them as an alternate beneficiary in case your spouse also dies or to provide for your child on your death.

 If you have a spouse and wish to name your child as a primary beneficiary, your spouse will have to give up their right as beneficiary of your pension.
-If your child is under age 19, you can name a trustee for your beneficiary to manage the pension on their behalf.
+If your child is under age 19, you can name a trustee for your beneficiary to manage the pension on your behalf.

 You may wish to speak with a legal professional about your will, your pension options and protecting your family.